rgeraldporter/inquiry-monad/README.md

 ### `.milestone(f)`

-Run a function `f` only if `pass` has contents.
+Run a function `f` only if `Pass` list has contents.
 Unlike `fork` or `cleared` this triggers if there are any results in the `Pass` list, regardless of how many results exist within the `Fail` list.

 **NOTE: Function `f` must return an `Inquiry`, via the constructor `of`**.

-The `InquiryP` version of this will wait for outstanding Promises to resolve.
+The `InquiryP` and `InquiryF` versions of this will wait for outstanding IOUs to resolve.

 Useful if you'd like to handle `Pass` results early for some reason.